LEADERSHIP SKILLS ENHANCEMENT COURSE – LESEC

 - How Prefects can deal with Truancy among Students

-- How Prefects can improve relationships between the students & teachers and between their school & other schools around.
+- How to improve relationships between the students & School Authority

 The Principle of ‘Due Process’